-Applying the RFM model on your customer database and running surveys to understand each of the generated segments will help you create buyer personas you can actually work with.
+Applying the RFM model on your customer database and running surveys to understand each of the RFM segments will help you create buyer personas you can actually work with.

 #1 You might learn that you need to re-think your inventory strategy (maybe you need to order fewer products of a type and more of another).

-#2 Or you might learn that your customers aren’t satisfied with your service (which consequently means that you might have to hire more people for your Customer Support department).
+#2 You might learn that your customers aren’t satisfied with your service (which consequently means that you might have to hire more people for your Customer Support department).

 #3 Ultimately, you will be able to use these buyer personas to make sure you boost your Retention Rate.
-The more you over-deliver to customers who are loyal, the more benefits your business will reap – not only will those loyal customers come back to your store again and again, but it is quite likely that they will end up recommending it to their peers.
+The more you over-deliver to customers who are loyal, the more benefits your business will get.
+Not only will those loyal customers come back to your store again and again, but it is quite likely that they will end up recommending it to their peers.

 You probably know The Tortoise and the Hare story.